inkeybow2002/modern-ui-library/CONTRIBUTING.md

 - Open a pull request.

 ## Reporting Issues
 If you find a bug or have a feature request, please open an issue in the repository **before** submitting a pull request.
 This helps us manage contributions and ensures that issues are tracked properly.
+Make sure to provide as much detail as possible, including steps to reproduce the bug or the rationale behind the feature request.

 ## Code of Conduct
 Please note we have a code of conduct.
 You are expected to follow it in all your interactions with the project.